Ruth T. Watanabe Special Collections

 sub-series A: Manuscripts and Imprints

-This sub-series comprises Gardner Read’s library of recordings of his own compositions.
-Reel-to-reel tape is the predominant format, although some LPs and cassette tapes are included as well.
-Read’s original numbering has been preserved.
+This series comprises Gardner Read’s library of recordings of his own compositions.
+Each material type has been assigned to a sub-series, as indicated below.
+Read’s original numbering has been preserved where present.

 The manuscripts of Gardner Read’s extensive writings are preserved within this series.
 Each individual work has been assigned to its own sub-series.
 Within each sub-series, the majority of the individual items have been described using Read’s own nomenclature.
 The letter codes assigned to Gardner Read’s literary writings by Mary Ann Dodd and Jayson Rod Engquist in their book, Gardner Read: A Bio-Bibliography, precede the citation of each item.
 All letter codes used in this series begin with the letters LW, an abbreviation for Literary Writings.